 The important thing to know is that there are a bunch of reasons why you could be noticing some blood after a sexy romp.
 Many of these aren't necessarily serious, but to know the underlying cause of the bleeding, you have to visit your doctor.

 "Bleeding after sex is not normal and should always be evaluated," Dr. Natalya Danilyants, a laparoscopic GYN surgeon and co-founder of The Center for Innovative GYN Care, tells Bustle.
 But it's important to approach your OB/GYN visit with a cool head.

-"If one has one episode of post-coital bleeding and never has another, it's unlikely to be anything evil," Dr. Mary Jane Minkin, a clinical professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the Yale University School of Medicine, tells Bustle over the phone.
+"If one has one episode of post-coital bleeding and never has another, it's unlikely to be anything evil," Dr. Mary Jane Minkin, a clinical professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the Yale University School of Medicine, tells Bustle.
 For multiple episodes of bleeding after sex, Dr. Minkin suggests seeing your gynecologist for an exam, cultures, and a Pap smear.